kitschpatrol/tweakpane-plugin-color-plus/readme.md

 Currently, the plugin exactly matches the functionality, options, and control presentation of Tweakpane's [built-in color input](https://tweakpane.github.io/docs/input-bindings/#color) — just with support for additional parameter formats and types.
 This means it should work as a drop-in replacement in existing projects that need to support additional color formats.

-Color notations for wide-gamut color like [`oklch`](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) are supported, **but** the current implementation clips all out-of-gamut colors to the `sRGB` color space.
+Color notations for wide-gamut color like [`oklch`](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) are supported, **but the current implementation clips all out-of-gamut colors to the `sRGB` color space**.
 Future versions of the plugin might implement additional UI and options for working with wide color in P3 or Rec.
 2020.

-The plugin was developed specifically for use in [Svelte Tweakpane UI](https://kitschpatrol.com/svelte-tweakpane-ui) and [Tweakpane CSS](https://github.com/kitschpatrol/tweakpane-css), but there's no reason it can't be used in vanilla Tweakpane projects as well.
+The plugin was developed specifically for the benefit of [Svelte Tweakpane UI](https://kitschpatrol.com/svelte-tweakpane-ui) and [Tweakpane CSS](https://github.com/kitschpatrol/tweakpane-css), but there's no reason it can't be used in vanilla Tweakpane projects as well.

 ## Getting started